nealcrook/nascom/sdcard/doc/profile_record_format.md

 Arduino is first programmed, no profile record will be present and the default profile will be used.

-Currently:
+Currently there are 2 ways to program the profile record:

+* By installing the Arduino sketch named "setup"
-* The only way to program the profile record is to use the PROFILE command in [NASconsole](../host_programs/NASconsole).
+* By using the (undocumented) PROFILE command in [NASconsole](../host_programs/NASconsole).

-* There is no way to modify the profile record (except by editing the source code of [NASconsole](../host_programs/NASconsole)).
+Currently, there is no way to modify the profile record (except by editing the source code of [NASconsole](../host_programs/NASconsole) or the "setup" sketch).

-In the future there may be:

-* A stand-alone tool to program the profile record, or a way to program it through a simple terminal emulator.
-* Extensions to [NASconsole](../host_programs/NASconsole) to allow editing of the profile record.
+In the future there may be extensions to [NASconsole](../host_programs/NASconsole) and/or "setup" to allow editing of the profile record (currently, I can't think of any use-case that requires changing the profile record).

 ## Internals: use of geometry information